 Career Profile

-I am a Special Faculty Instructor and the Associate Director of Carnegie Mellon University's Masters in Privacy Engineering program.
-I am also part of the Collaboratory Against Hate working with Geoff Kaufman to explore design interventions informed by social psychology that could combat the proliferation of hate on online forums.
-Previously, I was a PhD student in the Societal Computing program at Carnegie Mellon University, advised by Lorrie Faith Cranor.
+I am an Assistant Teaching Professor in the Software and Societal Systems Department (S3D) and the Associate Director of Carnegie Mellon University's Masters in Privacy Engineering program.
+Previously, I was a Postdoctoral Researcher at the Collaboratory Against Hate working with Geoff Kaufman.
+I completed my PhD in Societal Computing at Carnegie Mellon University where I was advised by Lorrie Faith Cranor.
 My research studies people's behaviors and preferences when interacting with technology, focusing on issues that have societal impact such as security and privacy.

 Selected Publications